alexdlaird/amazon-orders/docs/index.rst

     pip install amazon-orders[captcha]

-Without this extra, Captcha challenges fall back to manual entry. ``amazoncaptcha`` is not available on Python 3.13+; see `Captcha Blocking Login <https://amazon-orders.readthedocs.io/troubleshooting.html#captcha-blocking-login>`_ for details.
+Without this extra, Captcha challenges fall back to manual entry. ``amazoncaptcha`` is not available on Python 3.13+; see :doc:`troubleshooting` for details.

+.. _known-limitations:

 Known Limitations
 -----------------